 The accounting records of the City are maintained on the modified accrual basis of accounting for the General Fund, Special Revenue Funds, Capital Projects Funds and Trust and Agency Funds and on the accrual basis of accounting for the Enterprise Funds, and the Internal Service Funds.
 In general, under the modified accrual basis of accounting, revenues are recorded as received in cash except for material revenues considered to be both measurable and available to finance current year appropriations, which are recognized as revenue when earned.
 Expenditures are recorded in the period in which liabilities are incurred.
-Under the accrual basis of accounting, revenues are recorded when liabilities are incurred without regard to receipts or disbursements of cash
+Under the accrual basis of accounting, revenues are recorded when earned and expenses are recorded when liabilities are incurred without regard to receipts or disbursements of cash.
+See "Notes to Financial Statements" in Appendix B for a more detailed discussion for the City's accounting policies.